swilsonmedia/fred/docs/git/checkout/README.md

 ## Checkout

-The checkout command condenses a few common GIT command steps into a single command.
+The checkout command condenses a few common GIT commands into a single command.

 This checkout command handles the following for you: